 Spatial Audio will combine Dolby Atmos and Spatial Audio to create an immersive, multi-dimensional audio environment that artists can mix music.
 Spatial Audio has been available on Apple TV since 2005.
 Now it is available for Apple Music audio content.

-Apple will upgrade its entire music catalog to Lossless Audio using the ALAC (Apple Lossless Audio Codec), which preserves all details in the original audio file.
+The best music Apple will upgrade its entire music catalog to Lossless Audio using the ALAC (Apple Lossless Audio Codec), which preserves all details in the original audio file.
 Apple Music subscribers can now hear songs precisely the way the artists recorded them in the studio.

 Lossless Audio will launch with 20 million.
 All 75 million will be available in Lossless Audio by 2023.